epw/consensus/consensus.md

 \Begin{Player}

-Aligned aspects are parts of the Paradigm that the Mage is particularly good at.
+Aligned traits are parts of the Paradigm that the Mage is particularly good at.
 This may have to do with their beliefs (a Mage who believes in a current of life energy flowing through the Universe is likely to be good at healing), or just be a particular focus within what’s possible (a Mage who believes that Reality can be programmed might have happened to have specialized in deletion, out of a variety of possibilities.)
 Use the listed choices in Aligned for a sense of what the Paradigm can likely do.

 Your character's Aligned aspect makes it easier to help related actions, and magic which is Aligned to your character's Paradigm has a chance of being particularly, remarkably successful.